-Goldman Stays Oil Bull, Undaunted by Saudi-Russia Crude Plan
+Goldman stays oil bull, undaunted by Saudi-Russia crude plan

 Suhail Al Mazrouei, energy minister for the United Arab Emirates and current holder of OPEC’s rotating presidency, said the group as a whole will decide whether to adjust production.
 The countries are said to have concluded that the market re-balanced in April.

-A gradual implementation of a plan to boost output by 1 million barrels a day would still leave the market in deficit through the third quarter of 2018, according to Goldman.
+A gradual implementation of a plan to boost output by 1 MMbpd would still leave the market in deficit through the third quarter of 2018, according to Goldman.
 Additionally, ongoing disruptions in economically fragile OPEC member Venezuela and potential losses from fellow group member Iran because of renewed U.S. sanctions on the Islamic Republic are likely to partially offset this higher supply, the bank said.

-Given that the pace of demand growth will be sustained even if Brent crude is at $80 a barrel, and there are infrastructure problems that pose hurdles to bringing surging North American production to the market, the global oil balance will need further increases in OPEC and Russian production in 2019, the bank said, reiterating its $82.50-a-barrel Brent price forecast for the third quarter of 2018.
+Given that the pace of demand growth will be sustained even if Brent crude is at $80/bbl, and there are infrastructure problems that pose hurdles to bringing surging North American production to the market, the global oil balance will need further increases in OPEC and Russian production in 2019, the bank said, reiterating its $82.50/bbl Brent price forecast for the third quarter of 2018.

 Source: Bloomberg